RenneManny/TA-AC-BACKEND-JWT-based-authentication-TNaaak/block-BNaaem/index.md

 writeCode

-Modify book-store app from APIs basics chapter to
+Modify book -store app from APIs basics chapter to

-- add login/registration for users using JWT tokens
+- a dd login/registration for users using JWT tokens

 - only a logged in user can create book, category and comment on any book.